luke-snider/robofont-extensions/README.md

 ===================
 Interpol Steps Preview V.3.0
 -----------------------------------------------
-Measure the first stem of the glyph in Interpolations/Extrapolations.
+Calculates/Measures the first stem of the glyph in all displayed Interpolations/Extrapolations.

-Adjust Beam vertically by setting a Y-Value the displayed glyph should be measured.
+Adjust the Beam vertically by setting a Y-Value in the input box.
-Like the beam in space center, but with a numerical input.
+Similar to the beam in space center, but with a numerical input box.
+The output prints out the thickness of the first stem from the left hit by the Beam at the given Y-Value.

 Interpol Steps Preview V.1.0
 -----------------------------------------------